Leadership in Healthcare and Mental Health

 Encourage open and honest conversations.
 It is essential to promote a secure, nontoxic environment for people to interact and discuss their past and present challenges without apprehension of being referred to as peculiar or bypassed for the next job promotion.
 Professionals can lead by example by imparting their own experiences and inspiring other associates to disclose their personal accounts of mental health struggles, courage to attain help, and resume a thriving career path.

-Leadership In Healthcare And Mental HealthBe proactive.
+Leadership in Healthcare and Mental HealthBe proactive.
 Some individuals are more assertive in high-pressure professions and circumstances; therefore, these individuals often become acclimated to stressful situations and can develop coping mechanisms.
 However, sustained uncontrollable stress could contribute to deteriorating indications of mental illness.

 Administrators can ensure that their employees are attaining enough balance by offering access to resources, programs, and education on stress management—in order to reduce or inhibit mental exhaustions.
 O’Brien & Fisher (2019) advised that leaders should abet employees in connecting to efficient resources before stress produce more serious problems.